Month 2, Day 26, Friday 9:00 p.m.

 Siobhan recognized Grandmaster Kiernan immediately.
 Somehow, she wasn’t surprised by his involvement.
 There were a couple other professors she recognized as well, also from the History department.
 Munchworth wasn’t there.
 ‘Perhaps they are displeased with his performance, or maybe he just doesn’t rank high enough to be involved in a meeting like this.’
-She did her best to memorize all five faces.
+She did her best to memorize the remaining faces.

 Kiernan looked around the warehouse, then narrowed in on the raven with a piercing stare.
 “Where is she?” he asked, eyeing the raven with some suspicion.

 “I am here,” she said through the bird.
-In her real body, she opened her eyes and looked around with paranoia, despite knowing how unlikely it was that she could be discovered here.
+In her real body, she opened her eyes and looked around with paranoia, despite knowing how unlikely it was that she could be discovered there.

 “We were under the impression that you would meet with us in person,” Kiernan snapped.
 “I like to look my conversation partner in the eye.”